 This morning, you’ll drive to Jimma for your connecting scheduled flight and head back to Addis Ababa.
 In Addis Ababa, you’ll be transferred to the Jupiter Hotel.
 (B)

-Overnight at Jupiter International Hotel
+Overnight at Jupiter International Hotel or similar

 Today, you’ll head to the Addis Ababa International Airport, where you will connect with your onward flight.
 (B)